Azure/AzOps/docs/wiki/Custom-Jq-Templates.md

 1. Removal templates (*templates specifying information to be filtered away*)
     * Look for folder matching `providerNamespace` and a file matching `resourceType`.jq
-    * If no match found default to `generic.jq`
+    * If no match found default to `generic.jq` at given template folder root

 2. Generating Template Parameter (*treat policy definitions with json escaping*)
     * Look for folder matching `providerNamespace` and a file matching `resourceTypeName`.parameters.jq
-    * If no match found default to `template.parameters.jq`
+    * If no match found default to `template.parameters.jq` at given template folder root

 3. Generating Template
     * Look for folder matching `providerNamespace` and a file matching `resourceTypeName`.template.jq
-    * If no match found default to `template.jq`
+    * If no match found default to `template.jq` at given template folder root

-Example of custom templates for `policyExemptions`, would result in `policyExemptions` resources being transformed with custom templates (according to steps 1 and 3 above) and all other resources being transformed with built-in:
+Example of custom templates for `policyExemptions`, would result in `policyExemptions` resources being transformed with custom templates (according to step 1 and 3 above) and all other resources being transformed with built-in:
 ```bash
 .customtemplates
 └── Microsoft.Authorization